Last updated on 19th October, 2017 at 10:01 pm

 The immense contribution of Corfiot intellectuals to the formation of the modern Greek state is well known, and the island has produced world renowned personalities accomplished in many different spheres,

-Without mentioning the younger generations, the famous personalities which were born or lived here include Ioannis Kapodistrias the first governor of Greece, Nikolaos Mantzaros, the composer of Greek national anthem, Dionysios Solomos our national poet who lived here for the last 30 years of his life and Spyros Samaras the composer of the Olympic anthem, The famous Italian composer Antonio Vivaldi lived much time of his life on the island, as did poets like Gerasimos Markoras, Lorenzos Mavilis, Andreas Kalvos, and Iakovos Polylas.
+Without mentioning the younger generations, the famous personalities which were born or lived here include Ioannis Kapodistrias the first governor of Greece, Nikolaos Mantzaros the composer of Greek national anthem, Dionysios Solomos our national poet who lived here for the last 30 years of his life, Spyros Samaras the composer of the Olympic anthem, the famous Italian composer Antonio Vivaldi lived much time of his life on the island, as did poets like Gerasimos Markoras, Lorenzos Mavilis, Andreas Kalvos, and Iakovos Polylas.

 A former Greek prime minister was George Theotokis, whilst his relative Nikolaos Theotokis became the archbishop of Russia.

-The important Ecumenical patriarch Athenagoras was born here, also St Filomena.
+The important Ecumenical patriarch Athenagoras and St Filomena were born here too.

 Corfu has given and still gives a lot in Greece, both culturally and economically with the huge tourist growth, but has not necessarily taken back all that it definitely deserves …